Ibn Muqla: Calligraphy

 Ibn Muqla was also famous as a calligrapher and the inventor of the thuluth style.
 In addition to thuluth, he invented five other styles of calligraphy, including naskh, a smooth cursive script that eventually superseded kūfi as the primary script for transmitting the holy Koran.
 Naskh is an easy-to-read font and continues to be used in printing to the present era.
 Ibn Muqla was revered as 'a prophet in the field of handwriting; it was poured upon his hand, even as it was revealed to the bees to make their honey cells hexagonal'.
-He or his brothers have been considered the originators of the so-called al-khatt al-mansub ("proportioned script") style, perfected by the 11th-century Persian calligrapher Ibn al-Bawwab.
+He or his brothers have been considered the originators of the so-called al-khatt al-mansub ("proportioned script") style, perfected by the 11th-century calligrapher Ibn al-Bawwab.
 "Khatt" refers to the "marking out" of lines, which suggests that calligraphy is a demarcation of space.
 In the al-khatt al-mansub system letter design is related to three measurements: the size of nuqta; the height of the alif; and the circle with a diameter equal to the height of the alif.

 None of Ibn Muqla's authentic work exists today, his work is only known through other sources like Ibn al-Nadim.